Sacramento Woman Fights For Tougher Drug Laws Aimed At Dealers After Brother's Overdose

 SACRAMENTO (CBS13) – A woman is on a mission to change California law after her brother accidentally overdosed without knowing what he was taking.

 Allyssia Solorio’s family is still in shock and left without closure eight months after her brother’s death.
-She is putting that pain into action, calling for tougher laws on drug dealers to prevent the same tragedy from happening to someone else.READ MORE: Sacramento Police Officer Alexa Palubicki Accused Of Filing False Police Reports
+She is putting that pain into action, calling for tougher laws on drug dealers to prevent the same tragedy from happening to someone else.READ MORE: DA's Office To Review Past Cases Related To Sacramento Police Officer Alexa Palubicki After Arrest For Alleged False Reports

 “For us, that wasn’t enough, 23 wasn’t enough,” she explained.